Introduction fighting climate change to alter agri-food systems

 Asia and Pacific region

 The smallholder sector dominates the Asia and Pacific region.
 But a lot of smallholders only make around one-third of the minimum livable wage.
 Also, their output is frequently well below the potential of the resources they use.
 Thus, small-scale farmers frequently face financial difficulties.
 The COVID-19 pandemic has made things worse.
-Yet, the effects of climate change have become more pronounced and harmful due to rising average temperatures, deadly heat waves, extreme precipitation events and floods, strong hurricanes, drought, and in the supply.
+Yet, the effects of climate change have become more pronounced and harmful due to rising average temperatures, deadly heat waves, extreme precipitation events and floods, strong hurricanes, drought, and changes in the water supply.

-According to the report, by 2050, it is predicted that countries in the Asia Pacific region will face significant increases in heat and , as well as an increased tendency for intense precipitation and storms.
+According to the report, by 2050, it is predicted that countries in the Asia Pacific region will face significant increases in heat and humidity, as well as an increased tendency for intense precipitation and storms.
 As the physical limits that impact humans are reached, the capacity to labor outside will be hampered.
 This implies that agriculture and rural industries will be the most affected.
 These countries also have limited resources for adaptation, such as less accessible credit and finance and less well-established systems.

 Furthermore, the double burden of malnutrition and related diseases is one of the most serious nutritional concerns in many developing countries.
 This refers to undernutrition in children and infants coexisting with obesity and overnutrition in adults.
 According to the article, South Asia has some of the highest rates of stunting, wasting, and underweight children worldwide.
 This also holds true for people who lack iron, vitamin A, or zinc, or who are micronutrient deficient.
 In Asia and the Pacific, however, two out of every five adults are overweight.
 As of 2022, one billion people in the area are overweight or obese, which is the greatest absolute amount.